Our Top 8 Yorkshire Dales Walks

 This popular circular walk takes on one of the ‘Yorkshire Three Peaks, and follows the Three Peaks route for most of the way.
 This walk is the classic way to climb the highest mountain in the Yorkshire Dales National Park (Whernside), and there are stunning views to be enjoyed all the way around.
 The starting point for the walk is a rather unglamorous road layby on the B6255.
 However, once you leave the roadside behind, it’s not long before you’ll hit the 24-arch Ribblehead viaduct.
 A Grade II listed structure, its imposing grandeur alongside the sweeping views of the moors is a sight to behold.
 From there it’s onwards to Hare Gill and Little Dale Beck via the footbridge, before starting the climb up to the Whernside summit.
 The views from the top are glorious and you’ll almost feel like you are on top of the world.
 The route back to the carpark will take you through various countryside farms and winding foot trails - a great opportunity to take in some good clean country air.

-With such a variety of Yorkshire walks out there, sometimes one day just isn’t enough so if you would like to make a stay of it, we have a range of accommodation options in our collection to make your stay a memorable one.
-The Great British staycation never looked so good.
+With such a variety of Yorkshire walks out there, sometimes one day just isn’t enough so if you would like to make a stay of it, we have a Walk the Dales package which provides everything you need for a perfect Yorkshire Dales walking holiday.